 6. What to do if you have suffered from the side effects of Lyrica or Cymbalta

 If you have taken Lyrica or Cymbalta and have suffered serious side effects, the first thing to do is talk to your doctor.
 These drugs treat serious medical conditions: Stopping your treatment without discussing your options with your doctor first can lead to a resurgence of your medical condition.
 However, discussing your options with your doctor soon is crucially important, as it can mitigate the damage you have suffered by changing your treatment.

-If it becomes clear that Lyrica or Cymbalta has hurt you, you may want to consider talking to a lawyer, next.
+If it becomes clear that Lyrica or Cymbalta has hurt you, you may want to consider talking to a mass tort lawyer, next.
 Because you were hurt through no fault of your own, you should be compensated for your setbacks.
 The statute of limitations often requires victims to file their legal claim for compensation without one or two years of their injuries.